 The opposite of a bullish catalyst is a bearish catalyst.
 Like a bullish catalyst, a bearish catalyst may be either hard or soft.

 A bearish catalyst we’ve become quite well acquainted with is COVID-19 (Covid).
-Specifically, this is a macro event that is a soft (indirect) catalyst that has negatively impacted many companies and sectors.
+Specifically, this macro event is a soft (indirect) catalyst that has negatively impacted many companies and sectors.
 The pandemic and the subsequent quarantine to slow its spread acted as a bearish catalyst for many companies, including restaurants, event-based companies, and companies whose supply chains were negatively impacted by Covid.

 As we’ve seen, in the right circumstances, almost any event can be a stock catalyst, but that doesn’t mean every event is a stock catalyst.
 So, what can you look for to confirm an event is a stock catalyst?